marko-maxo/tableTracker/README.md

 There are of course serializers Table, Order and Product models.

-The database is set to postgres in base_settings.py file, but that could be changed if needed.
+The database is set to sqlite in base_settings.py file, but that could be changed if needed.
+Create a settings.py file based on base_settings.py

 ## Running the project